Summer knows secrets.

 Grayson just knows everything.

 Vinegar and baking soda.
-Sodium and water.
 Gunpowder and fire.
 Summer Prescott and me.
-Do you know what these things all have in common?
+What do they all have in common?
 Reactive chemistry.
 All things that, when mixed together, erupt.
-But as much as I love a good bang, that level of combustion can be…distracting.
+As much as I love a good bang, that level of combustion can be…distracting.